TAdeJong/graphene-stacking-domains-code/README.md

 # Graphene stacking domains code
 Jupyter notebooks to generate the figures related to stacking domains in few layer graphene, both in twisted bilayer graphene and in graphene on SiC.

+The code in `morphology` generates the figures for [T.A. de Jong _et al._ Stacking domain morphology in epitaxial graphene on silicon carbide,  	arXiv:2207.14623](https://arxiv.org/abs/2207.14623).

+The code in `spectroscopy` generates the figures for [T.A. de Jong _et al._ Low-Energy Electron Microscopy contrast of stacking boundaries: comparing twisted few-layer graphene and strained epitaxial graphene on silicon carbide, arXiv:2207.14616](https://arxiv.org/abs/2207.14616).

 # TODO

 - Add environment and make consistent
 - integrate code generating GPAQFBLGoverview.pdf from GPA-CQFBLG into the map_overlap version.
-- Convert data to shareable format and add references
+- Convert data to shareable format
 - In the end re-add the ipynbs
 - Obtain DOI via zenodo
 - Some more stuff I am forgetting right now